-Red Sox lefty David Price tests sore elbow with 25 throws
+Boston's David Price tests sore left elbow with 25 throws

 FORT MYERS, Fla.
-(AP) -- Red Sox left-hander David Price took a first step in his recovery from a sore elbow ahead of schedule, throwing into a net in a batting cage.
+(AP) -- Red Sox left-hander David Price was ahead of schedule for the first step in his recovery from a sore elbow, throwing into a net in a batting cage.

 Manager John Farrell said Price made 25 easy tosses Saturday before a Red Sox split squad played the Tampa Bay Rays.